MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 ## Windows 10 and Windows Server 2016 Default Configuration

-While we support accuracy up to 1ms on Windows 10 version 1607 (Anniversary Update) or Windows Server 2016 version 1607 or later, the majority of customers do not require highly accurate time.
+While we support accuracy up to 1ms on Windows 10 or Windows Server 2016, the majority of customers do not require highly accurate time.

 As such, the **default configuration** is intended to satisfy the same requirements as prior operating systems which are to: